Skip to main content

 Related Terms

-• Chargemaster (Charge Description Master)A hospital's master list of prices for every item and service — from aspirin to surgery — typically containing tens of thousands of line items with prices that bear little relation to actual costs.
+• Chargemaster (Charge Description Master), A hospital's master list of prices for every item and service, from a single aspirin to a heart transplant, typically containing tens of thousands of line items with prices that bear little relation to actual costs.

 About This Definition

-This definition is part of the HospitalCostData Hospital Pricing Glossary25 terms explaining hospital costs, quality ratings, and healthcare billing.
+This definition is part of the HospitalCostData Hospital Pricing Glossary, 47 terms explaining hospital costs, quality ratings, and healthcare billing.
 Written for patients, journalists, researchers, and healthcare professionals.